scc416/currency-converter/README.md

 # Currency Converter

 A currency converter that displayed multiple currencies on one page.
 Each currency has a seperated number input.
-When user enter a new value into an input, it would be converted to all other currencies.
+When user enter a new value into an input, it would be converted to all other selected currencies.

 ## Table of Content